oroinc/documentation/book/search.rst

     * The field type.

 ``setOrderBy``
     Field and direction to order the search result by.
+By default, search results sorted by search priority.

 ``setFirstResult``
     Changes the search result offset (useful for pagination).